cmdlucas/markdown-metadata/README.md

 ## License

-Markdown YAML metadata parser is licensed under the MIT License.
+Markdown Metadata extractor is licensed under the MIT License.
 See the `LICENSE` file for details.